Loading figure…

 Sign in to cast a vote.

-Jeffries supports expanding legal immigration pathways and has voted to legalize DREAMer immigrants through military service.
-He advocates for increasing both high-skill and family-based visa caps.
+Jeffries supports expanding legal immigration and asylum pathways.
+He has advocated for legalizing DREAMer immigrants and increasing visa caps for both high-skill and family-based immigration.

-Jeffries supports expanding legal immigration pathways and has voted to legalize DREAMer immigrants through military service.
-He advocates for increasing both high-skill and family-based visa caps.
+Jeffries supports expanding legal immigration and asylum pathways.
+He has advocated for legalizing DREAMer immigrants and increasing visa caps for both high-skill and family-based immigration.

 “Voted to legalize DREAMer immigrants via military service.
 (Jun 2016)”